 Integrating sources into your paper: this long handout from Piedmont Virginia Community College offers a bunch of useful advice: a checklist for evaluating useful sources, advice on where and how to integrate sources within paragraphs, and a couple of example paragraphs.

-Integrating sources: this UWC-produced video offers advice on summarizing, paraphrasing, and quoting
+Integrating sources: this UWC-produced video offers advice on summarizing, paraphrasing, and quoting.

 Quoting, Paraphrasing, and Summarizing: this resource from the UAGC Writing Center outlines college expectations, tips, and the ICE method for effective source integration.

-Deciding when to quote, paraphrase, and summarize: this UNC-Chapel Hill Writing Center handout offers an in-depth guide on when to quote, how much to quote, how to integrate quotations, navigating other punctuation marks, and more.
+Quoting effectively: this UNC-Chapel Hill Writing Center handout offers an in-depth guide on when to quote, how much to quote, how to integrate quotations, navigating other punctuation marks, and more.

 Summarizing effectively: this guide, also from the UNC-Chapel Hill Writing Center, helps writers recognize when they’re summarizing and how to avoid overly summarizing.